Nasielsk: Sports

 The local football club is Żbik Nasielsk, with both men and women teams.
 Both teams compete in the lower leagues.

 Cuisine

 The officially protected traditional food produced in Nasielsk is local cold pressed linseed oil (as designated by the Ministry of Agriculture and Rural Development of Poland).
 The tradition of oil production in Nasielsk and its surroundings dates back hundreds of years.
 The oldest mention of an oil mill in the present-day district of Nowa Wieś comes from 1474.

+Transport

+Vovoideship roads 632 and 571 pass straight through Nasielsk.

+Nasielsk has a station on the Gdańsk-Warsaw railway line.
+The Koleje Mazowieckie (Rail) Lines R90 and RE9 run frequently from Warszawa Gdańsk station to Nasielsk.
+The journey takes 1 hour.

+A railway line of secondary importance runs from Nasielsk to Toruń.

+Direct bus routes from Warsaw to Nasielsk do exist but are less frequent than trains.